arko-14/go-backend/README.md

 # Go Backend Task - User Management API

 A high-performance RESTful API built with **Go (Golang)**, designed to manage user records and dynamically calculate age based on Date of Birth (DOB).
-This project adheres to a clean architecture, separating concerns between HTTP handlers, business logic, and database interactions.
+This project adheres to a clean architecture and supports both local execution and **Dockerized** deployment.

 ## 🚀 Tech Stack